 - Gretsch G-2262T Streamliner

 Acoustic Guitar Pickups

-And because there are no magnets in the Piezo design, the hum and noise are also not anything to have to worry about like a single-coil pickup.
+There are no magnets in the Piezo design.
+The hum and noise are also not anything to have to worry about like a single-coil pickup.

 Magnetic Acoustic Pickups

 Magnetic acoustic pickups are devices that attach to the soundboard of the guitar.
 They use a conventional force to translate the vibrations into an electrical signal.
 They are known for their versatility and ability to be used in a wide range of genres.

 Magnetic pickups can only be used with steel-string acoustics.
 The technology will not work with nylon or gut options.